greyXUO/Telling-story-with-data-by-Zoey/README.md

 # What I hope to learn
 1. Simple and effective visualization.
 2. Better combination of data, graphs, and my story!
+3. How we lead audience to believe our idea.

 # Examples
 You can keep this section for stuff from in-class demos or your other work, or remove it.